-Soylent is very transparent when it comes up their labeling.
-Soylent spells out what rules and regulations its ingredients are compatible with and which ones aren’t.
+Soylent is very transparent when it comes to its labeling.
+The company spells out what rules and regulations its ingredients are compatible with (and which ones they aren’t).

 Soylent is not:

-Unfortunately, and despite all their transparency, Soylent is not a health product as you can read here.
+Unfortunately — and despite the company’s laudable transparency — Soylent is not a healthy product, as you can read here.